-Analysis of Illumina sequencing data was conducted using the Fast Length Adjustment of Short reads program (FLASH, vl.2.11) to gain the tags for merging pairs of reads [10].
-These were clustered into operational taxonomic units (OTUs) with a cutoff value of 97% using UPARSE software v7.0.1090 [12].
-The OTUs were compared with the Gold database, and any putative chimeras were discarded using UCHIME v4.2.40 [13].
-Alpha-diversity indices, such as the Chao1 index and Simpson index were calculated to assess community richness and diversity.
+Analysis of Illumina sequencing data was conducted using the Fast Length Adjustment of Short reads program (FLASH, vl.2.11) to obtain the tags for merging pairs of reads [16].
+These were clustered into operational taxonomic units (OTUs) with a cutoff value of 97% using UPARSE software v7.0.1090 [17].
+The OTUs were compared with the Gold database, and any putative chimeras were removed using UCHIME v4.2.40 [18].
+Alpha-diversity indices, such as the Chao1 index and Simpson index, were calculated to evaluate community richness and diversity.
 Venn diagrams were generated using the R package to show unique and shared OTUs.
-Beta-diversity analysis was conducted using unweighted UniFrac distance metric to identify the relationships between different samples based on bacterial community [14], which was visualized by principal coordinate analysis (PCoA) and the unweighted pair group method with arithmetic mean (UPGMA) clustering [10].
-Through the utilization of the Kyoto Encyclopedia of Genes and Genomes (KEGG) database and PICRUSt software [15], the functions of the intestinal microbiota were predicted, and FaPROTAX was employed to predict the functions of water microbiota (YE and WE).
+Beta-diversity analysis was conducted using unweighted UniFrac distance metric to identify the relationships between different samples based on bacterial community [19], which was visualized by principal coordinate analysis (PCoA) and the unweighted pair group method with arithmetic mean (UPGMA) clustering [15].
+To predict the functions of the intestinal microbiota, the Kyoto Encyclopedia of Genes and Genomes (KEGG) database and PICRUSt software were used [20], and FaPROTAX was employed to predict the functions of water microbiota (YE and WE).
+PCoA analysis was performed with the help of WGCNA, stat, and ggplot2 packages in R software (Version 2.15.3).
+To interpret the distance matrix, Unweighted Pair-group Method with Arithmetic (UPGMA) Means Clustering, a form of hierarchical clustering, was applied with average linkage, using QIIME software (Version 1.7.0).
 The Wilcoxon rank sum test was conducted to assess the differences between the microbiome data, and those with a P value of less than 0.05 were deemed statistically significant.

 2.6 Statistical analysis

-The statistical analyses in this study were all conducted using R package software.
-An analysis of the Chao, ACE, Shannon, relative abundance of phyla, and relative abundance of genus data is conducted using one-way analysis of variance (ANOVA) with a confidence level of 95%.
+All statistical analyses in this study were conducted using R package software.
+One-way analysis of variance (ANOVA) was applied to analyze Chao, ACE, Shannon, relative abundance of phyla, and relative abundance of genus data is conducted using with a confidence level of 95%.

 3. Results